Kilograpp/Mattermost-Android-Native/README.md

 # License

-The app is under Apache Lisense, version 2.0
+The app is under Apache License, version 2.0